Services for Children

-A Receptive Language Disorder is when a child may have difficulty understanding language, they may not understand what certain words mean or how they go together.
-They may have difficulty following directions or answering questions appropriately.
+A Receptive Language Disorder is when a child may have difficulty understanding language; they may not understand what certain words mean or how they go together.
+They may have trouble following directions or answering questions appropriately.

 Alternative & Augmentative Communication (AAC)

 AAC refers to methods of communicating that do not involve direct speech from an individual.
 These methods include gestures, facial expressions, writing, sign language, communication aids (charts, language boards), and electronic devices.
 AAC is considered a language in itself.
 If your child is nonverbal or using AAC to help support their communication skills.
-We can help you choose the correct device and how to incorporate it into your everyday routines!
+We can help you choose the correct device and incorporate it into your everyday routines.

 Our therapists are Orton-Gillingham-trained providers equipped with the expertise to address the unique challenges of individuals struggling with reading difficulties.

 Parent/Caregiver coaching is available and includes activities and strategies to incorporate into your everyday routines that promote language development.
 We individually meet with parents for 30-60 minutes or incorporate parent coaching into the child's therapy.
 The goal is to give the parent the strategies they need to effectively help their child with their speech/language development.

 Autism Spectrum Disorder (ASD)

 We offer speech therapy services, including speech and language development, implementation of AAC devices, and co-treating with occupational therapy to increase speech and language outcomes.

 If your toddler is not saying words as quickly as his peers, he may need some support for the early language.
 Early language is for children from birth-3 years old who need help with their early communication skills.